User Guide

 -

-marks the 2nd task in the displayed task list as done.Before After
+done 2marks the 2nd task in the displayed task list as done.Before

 General: